PeroPero1337/SmartWallet/README.md

 Will be renamed to Smart Assistant or something similar since it's not actually a wallet.

-Group project by Tilen, Nejc and Peter
+Group project by
+Tilen - Project leader
+Nejc - in charge of database
+Peter - coder